 CME Accreditation and Designation

-The University of Pittsburgh School of Medicine designates this live activity for a maximum of 21.25 AMA PRA Category 1 CreditsTM.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The University of Pittsburgh designates this live activity for a maximum of 18.0 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other Healthcare Professionals